 Award-Winning Remote Blood Pressure Monitoring Program Provides Early Detection of Preeclampsia

 In April 2020, the start of the pandemic, Christina Yarrington, MD, FACOG, director of labor and delivery at Boston Medical Center knew that in order to address the approximately 30% of patients who manage hypertensive issues during their pregnancies, she needed to think creatively.
 So, she and her team launched a high-tech home blood pressure monitoring program.
 They provided postpartum patients with easy-to-use blood pressure cuffs to monitor their blood pressure at home.
 Using cellular-enabled technology, these cuffs can capture readings with one touch, encrypt vitals, and send data to a HIPAA-compliant web portal using the local cell phone network.
 Patients using the device do not need a cellphone, data plan, or any additional interfacing.

 What began as an innovative postpartum solution during the pandemic has since blossomed into a new way for clinicians to support patients through pregnancy, postpartum, and beyond.
 Since the program launched, it has won a Hypertension Innovator Award from the U.S. Department of Health and Human Services (HHS), secured funding from BMC's Health Equity Accelerator, and hired a full-time nurse managerial position.

-To learn more about the expanding program that seeks to improve the health outcomes of mothers at risk for postpartum hypertension, HealthCity spoke with Yarrington and nurse manager Megan O’Brien, RN.
+To learn more about the expanding program that seeks to improve the health outcomes of pregnant people at risk for postpartum hypertension, HealthCity spoke with Yarrington and nurse manager Megan O’Brien, RN.

 HealthCity: What is the process for postpartum patients involved in the remote monitoring program?